avk-ds/HiggsDNA-CMSDAS-2025/README.md

 **Parameters:**
 - `--json-analysis`: Configuration file for the analysis
-- `--dump`: Output directory for the generated NTuples
+- `--dump`: Output directory for NTuples
-- `--executor`: Execution mode (futures for local processing)
+- `--executor futures`: Use futures executor for parallel processing
-- `--triggerGroup`: Trigger selection pattern
+- `--triggerGroup`: Regex pattern for trigger selection (DoubleEG triggers)
-- `--nano-version`: NanoAOD version
+- `--nano-version`: NanoAOD version to use

-### Post-Processing: Merge and Convert to ROOT
+### Merge and Convert to ROOT

-Convert and merge the parquet files to ROOT format:
+Convert the Parquet files to ROOT format and merge them:

 ```bash
 python3 <path_to_post_processing_folder>/prepare_output_file.py \